LiuQiang-AI/qhyccd-capture/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "qhyccd-sdk" is free and open source software
+Distributed under the terms of the [BSD-3] license, "qhyccd-capture" is free and open source software